payang/getdata7/CodeBook.md

 <li>angleZ,gravityMean</li>
 </ul>

-Variable names were transformed to their lowercase equivalent in the tidy set.
+Note: Variable names were transformed to their lowercase equivalent in the tidy set.

 ##Transformation
 Data for each subject and activity in features retained was averaged